How to Set Up and Track Key Events (Conversions) in Google Analytics 4

 Related: Complete guide to events in Google Analytics 4

-For this guide, we’ll assume that you’ve already set up your Google Analytics 4 account.
+Important note: For this guide, we’ll assume that you’ve already set up your Google Analytics 4 account.
 If you haven’t, don’t worry.
 We have a complete guide that lists all the best practices for setting up GA4.

-The second option is to configure a new tag in Google Tag Manager that will successfully capture and report a unique event in GA4.
+Another option is to configure a new tag in Google Tag Manager that will successfully capture and report a unique event in GA4.

 This method gives you a lot more flexibility and control over your conversions.